-If you can stand it, just accept the fact when she comes over she is going pick at things or question the way you do things.
-Realize she is there to see your partner and the grandkids, and let them have their time and space so their relationship can blossom.
+If you can stand it, just accept the fact that when she comes over she is going to pick at things or question the way you do things.
+Realize she is there to see your partner and the grandkids and let them have their time and space so their relationship can blossom.

-In other words, suck it up and scream in your pillow every night to relieve the built-up anger and stress if you can do it without affecting the relationship between you and your spouse.
+In other words, suck it up and scream into your pillow every night to relieve the built-up anger and stress (if you can do it without affecting the relationship between you and your spouse).
 Good luck.

 6. Take off.

-You may feel rude, but if she’s in your home and being overbearing and you’ve discussed certain things and seen no change, giving yourself some space is no more rude than her making you uncomfortable.
+Sure, you may feel rude momentarily.
+But if she’s in your home and being overbearing, and you’ve discussed certain things and seen no change, giving yourself some space is no ruder than her making you uncomfortable.